 - What compensation can you expect—As with any type of car accident, the type of compensation can vary greatly, largely based on your injuries.
 However, it can include medical expenses (including future projected medical needs), loss of income including loss of earning potential, damages to personal property, and emotional and mental anguish and suffering.

 If you are involved in any way in an auto accident involving an Uber or Lyft rideshare vehicle, you should be sure to contact your local law enforcement, seek medical attention, and get as many pictures of the accident scene as possible.
 You should also be sure to get information such as insurance and driver’s license numbers from the driver(s) involved as well as the names and numbers of any witnesses.
-But the next step should be to contact an experienced rideshare auto accident law firm such as the attorneys at Wolf & Pravato.
+But the next step should be to contact an experienced rideshare auto accident law firm such as the attorneys at the Law Offices of Wolf & Pravato.
 We have handled many cases such as this in South Florida and can help protect your rights during the complex process of bringing forth a case against a rideshare company.